 Guidance on applying pesticides is outlined in the Code of Practice for Using Plant Protection Products.
 Users of pesticides must ensure that all reasonable precautions are taken to prevent spray drift.

-Aerial Spraying Permitting Arrangements - To be introduced in June 2012
+Aerial Spraying Permitting Arrangements - Introduced in June 2012

-For information about new Aerial Spraying Permitting arrangements which will be introduced from June 2012 please see the following page: Aerial Spraying Permitting Arrangements
+For information about new Aerial Spraying Permitting arrangements introduced in June 2012 please see the following page: Aerial Spraying Permitting Arrangements

 Buffer Zones and LERAP